leoforfree/cz-customizable/README.md

   ```
 Note: option one allows you to have your config away from root directory.
 It also gives you a change to define any name to your `cz-config.js`.

+### Options 2
+Standalne - No Changes to your git repository*.
+This is suitable when your team is not ready to roll `cz-customizable` across all teams but you still would like to use it for your own commits, no matter the project.

+Steps:
+* create config file:
+  * create a file called `.cz-config.js` in your git repository root (*Asumptions: you do a global git ignore on `~/.gitignore_global` for `.cz-config.js`).
+Or;
+  * create a file called `.cz-config.js` your home directory.
+* npm install -g commitizen
+* npm install -g cz-customizable.
+Make sure you have version `>v5.6.x`
+* create global commitizen config file `.czrc`: `echo '{ "path": "cz-customizable" }' > ~/.czrc`
+* now run: `npx git-cz` or `git cz`.

 **Notes:**
 * you should commit your `.cz-config.js` file to your git.